 "Chris was a native son.
-He served and he put his life on the line so that we could have freedoms and be sitting here discussing naming an island that ture that has his name," said Wakefield.
-The Town Council voted unanimously to request that the U.S. the year to help their communities.
+He served and he put his life on the line so that we could have freedoms and be sitting here discussing naming an island that social aspects of school."

+the year to help their communities.